beaubreedlove/FantasyFootball/rules.md

             1. If the regular season is completed, but some playoff weeks are not completed, the following rules will supersede:
                 1. If week 15 is completed:
                     1. Week 15 rules act as usual
-                    1. The 3 losing teams win the 5th through 7th place prizes.
+                    1. The 2 losing teams win the 5th and 6th place prizes.
                     1. If week 16 is completed:
                         1. The two winners of week 16 split the 1st and 2nd place prizes.
                         1. The two losers of week 16 split the 3rd and 4th place prizes.